-Monthly cash flow projections for the current year are included in the Financial Plan tables at the end of this Update.
+Monthly cash flow projections for the current year are included in the Financial Plan tables herein.

-FINANCIAL PLAN RESERVES AND RISKS RESERVES
+FINANCIAL PLAN RESERVES AND RISKS

+RESERVES

 The State projects balances in its general reserves to guard against unbudgeted risks will increase slightly to \$1.57 billion.
-The reserves include \$872 million in the rainy day reserve (the "tax stabilization reserve"), \$680 million designated as a fiscal stability reserve and planned for use in 2006-07 and 2007-08, and \$21 million in the Contingency Reserve Fund for litigation.
+The reserves include \$872 million in the rainy day reserve (the "Tax Stabilization Reserve"), \$680 million designated as a fiscal stability reserve and planned for use in 2006-07 and 2007-08, and \$21 million in the Contingency Reserve Fund for litigation.
 In addition, restricted fund balances, which are set aside to finance known liabilities including the payment of tax refunds, are projected to total \$868 million at the end of 2005-06.